 The Wage Justice Clinic (WJC) provides free legal assistance to low-wage workers with the filing of wage claims at the Division of Labor Standards Enforcement (DLSE).
 Low-wage workers often lack the resources to obtain legal counsel and need assistance in filling out the necessary forms and determining whether they have viable claims.
-Wage theft is a pervasive problem among low-wage workers, especially minority, non-English speaking, and/or immigrant workers, so the legal services provided by WJC and LAS-ELC will continue to be important and in-demand for years to come.
+Wage theft is a pervasive problem among low-wage workers, especially minority, non-English speaking, and/or immigrant workers, so the legal services provided by WJC and its partner organization, Legal Aid at Work, will continue to be important and in-demand for years to come.
 Students will be: interviewing clients; investigating claims; conducting legal research and intake; drafting documents; and attending clients’ settlement conferences and hearings.

 - Estimated number of hours per semester: 20-25 hours.